 1. You’re Living Together

-.
+When you’re paying for more than half of your partner’s living expenses, medical care, education and any other expenses, you might be able to claim him as a dependent.
 Keep track of all the expenses you’re taking care of over the course of the year so you can prove that you’re supporting him.
 For example, keep documentation like medical bills and receipts for rent or mortgage payments.

-.
-If your partner earned some money from a part-time job or had steady income he reported on his tax return, he’s basically proving that he was able to take care of himself financially.
+Your partner can’t have earned more than $4,050 in gross income during a calendar year if you want to claim him as a dependent.
+In the event that your partner earned some money from a part-time job or had steady income he reported on his tax return, he’s basically proving that he was able to take care of himself financially.
 This means you won’t be able to claim a dependency exemption for him, even if he’s living with you and you’re paying his bills.

 When You Can’t Claim a Dependent

 On the other hand, even if your significant other meets the above requirements, there are some situations that would not allow you to claim him as a dependent.
 You won’t be able to claim your boyfriend or girlfriend as a dependent if any of the following are true:

 When your partner’s parent, aunt, uncle or any other family member is claiming him as a dependent on their tax return, you won’t be eligible for the dependency exemption.
 The IRS will grant the exemption only to a single taxpayer who can prove that the individual is a dependent in the household.

 2. He’s Not a Citizen or Resident